Connecting the High Line Canal Trail – Walking all 71 miles! The Whole Story

 As a special treat, our group of High Liners got a private tour of the Kassler Center.
 Starting off with a slideshow of historical documents and a narrative of water rights in Denver, we then toured the historic filter fields, the garage, and the machine shop.
 In the machine shop we touched old pumps, a safe, and even stood in a cut-out of the wood piping.
 Next, we toured the Kassler home and the administrative building.
 Denver Water has plans to renovate and open these buildings for the public, highlighting the role of water in the growth of Denver.

 The “Original” High Liners Finish the Trail

 Note 2020: In 2016, the first seven High Liners finished the Trail, hiking all the way to the Diversion Dam.
 They were the only group that did it in 11 sections and had to wait over a year to actually get their coveted High Line Canal 71 Mile Token.
-We started something that the seven of us have treasured now for five years.
+We started something that the seven of us treasure.
 Since that time, over 200 have completed the entire High Line Canal and over 400 have attempted.
 Many more have walked the Trail on their own, and the High Line Canal Conservancy tracks this overall trail usage.

-In addition, the High Line Canal Conservancy has grown, finding funding for improvements and improving the Trail.
-New signage and wayfinding is coming, a stormwater runoff project has begun to water the trees, and more people than ever are hiking the trail.
+In addition, the High Line Canal Conservancy has grown and continues funding improvements for the trail.
+New signage and wayfinding are coming, a stormwater runoff project has begun to water the trees, and more people than ever are hiking the trail.

 A Denver Treasure